tinfoil-knight/tinfoil-knight.github.io/content/notes/Qdrant - Vector Search Engine Internals (2023).md

 - Qdrant : Vector Similarity Search Engine, OSS, Written in Rust

 ## Vector Search : Overview
 - You've an encoder (typically a neural network) which can convert some input data into dense vector representations (also called embeddings).
-They've an interesting property that pair of vectors in vector space which are close to each other usually corresponds to objects which are also similar in some sense.
+	- Pair of vectors in vector space which are close to each other usually corresponds to objects which are also similar in some sense.
 - The type of similarity we want to catch is defined by the model.
 The distance function b/w the vectors is also defined by the model but it's a simple dot product in most cases.

 ## Qdrant : Architecture
 - Hierarchy: Collection <- Shard <- Segment